Istanbul pogrom: Oktay Engin's later career

 Oktay Engin continued his studies at Istanbul University's Faculty of Law.
-His school in Thessaloniki refused to share his transcript, but with only a certificate showing he had completed the first year, the university senate allowed Engin to continue from the second.
+His school in Thessaloniki refused to share his transcript, but with a certificate showing he had completed the first year, the university senate allowed Engin to continue from the second.
 After graduation, he started an internship in Cyprus.
 However, he was summoned by Orhan Öztırak, the minister of internal affairs, to monitor Greek radio stations.
 Next he placed first in a government exam that led to his becoming the governor (kaymakam) of the most important district, Çankaya.
 One year later, the chief of the police force, Hayrettin Nakipoğlu, invited him to be the chair of the Political Affairs Branch (Siyasi İşler Şube Müdürü).
 Under normal conditions, reaching such a position would require 15–20 years of work, starting from his position as a district governor.
 He remained in the police force thereafter, working his way up to the chief of the security department, and the deputy chief of the entire police force.
 Finally, in 1991 he was promoted to the governorship of Nevşehir Province.
 Engin rejects all allegations of culpability – indeed, of even being a spy or an acquaintance of General Yirmibeşoğlu.